 Funds may be used to better address the use of waitlists both for OAA and Waiver clients in these service areas and across the state.
-AAAs closely monitor clients and assist them in applying for Medicaid if /when they meet financial criteria.
+Area Agencies on Aging (AAAs) closely monitor clients and assist them in applying for Medicaid if /when they meet financial criteria.